evilrobot-01/HoneyComb/README.md

     sudo su

-Then list the disks to determine the identifier, in my case it was /dev/sdg:
+Insert the USB disk and then list the disks to determine the identifier, in my case it was /dev/sdg:

     fdisk -l